quasar-team/quasar/Documentation/source/UserDefinedCommandLineParameters.rst

 ----------------

-This example shows how to add the 2 command line options listed below such that a quasar OPC-UA server executable, once built, will parse for these options, complete with end-user facing, option specifc,
+This example shows how to add the 2 command line options listed below such that a quasar OPC UA server executable, once built, will parse for these options, complete with end-user facing, option specifc,
 documentation: